There was no doubt efforts were made to persuade Jacob Zuma’s rape accuser to drop the charge, the Johannesburg High Court heard on Wednesday.

 De Beer agreed with Judge Willem van der Merwe that if the charge were false, Mkhize would have made the same efforts.

 She said that on November 9, Zuma tried to contact the complainant by phone eight times.
+By the ninth time, she answered after her minder in witness protection instructed her to do so.
+In that conversation, Zuma said he wanted to talk to the woman.

 ”[This was a] personal attempt by the accused to persuade the complainant to withdraw the charge,” De Beer said.